-Demonstration of GCP’s capabilities to target and engage with key stakeholders can be seen with the pioneering initiatives laid out below.
+Demonstration of Global Canopy's capabilities to target and engage with key stakeholders can be seen with the pioneering initiatives laid out below.

 - High-level policymakers in forest and market countries, through our extensive work on REDD+and at the UNFCCC, including the REDD Desk knowledge sharing platform.
 Our Unlocking Forest Finance and Amazonia Security Agenda projects work closely with forest partner governments to provide technical assistance in enabling their transition to a green economy that balances social, environmental and economic benefits.